UniMiBAnalyses/D6EFTStudies/README.md

   * `read_02.cpp` reads LHE files and produces sets of histograms
   * `read_03.cpp` reads LHE files and produces sets of ntuples

+### fit

+This is where the plain ntuples get analysed and fits performed.

 ## useful commands